 If score is less than 3 than you can contest up to 3.

 Vaya/Cardinal – they are planning to form a consolidation plan.
-They plan to have the plan implemented by 6/30/2022.
+They plan to have the plan implementedcompleted by 6/30/2022.
 There will be a committee of board members and staff from both to form and implement.

-988 – crisis line go live date is 7/2022 – the committee on this is focused on how tit
+988 – crisis line go live date is 7/2022 – the committee on this is focused on how tit to implement the new line and communication and messaging.

-Deepa Abula – just started at the division as the temporary COO in May.
+Deepa Avula – just started at the division as the temporary COO in May.
 Previously served at SAMSHA and they are happy to have her.

 Visitation and COVID Restriction Updates: